Angelina Jolie Goes Naked Under Sheer Veil For ‘Harper’s Bazaar’: ‘I Have Both The Visible & Invisible Scars’

 “Labeling people and putting them into boxes isn’t freedom.
 Difference and diversity are what I value most—in my family and in others.
 I don’t want to live in a world where everyone is the same, and I imagine that’s true for everyone reading this.
 I want to meet people I’ve never met before and learn things I don’t know.
 The challenge today is to embrace our differences.
 And not to be fooled by efforts to divide us or make us fear others.
 We’re seeing a retreat of values worldwide.” #AngelinaJolie opens up in our December 2019/January 2020 issue.
 Tap the link in our bio to read now.
 Photography by @solvesundsbostudio Styling by @patrickmackieinsta Hair by #malcomedwards Makeup by @thevalgarland Manicure by @chisatochee

 Jolie has kept a low personal profile since her split from former husband, actor Brad Pitt in 2016.
-She only recently spoke of the breakup of their union to a French magazine titled Madame Figaro where she revealed, per Harper’s Bazaar, that upon her separation from the actor, she “did not recognize herself anymore.”
+She only recently spoke of the breakup to a French magazine titled Madame Figaro where she revealed, per Harper’s Bazaar, that upon her separation from the actor, she “did not recognize herself anymore.”

-The humanitarian, director and advocate also revealed her wishes moving forward into 2020 to Harper’s Bazaar.
+The humanitarian, director and advocate also revealed her wishes moving forward into 2020.

 View this post on Instagram